Sanborn-Young/PNG2MD/README.md

 When you put it in as a ASCII data string, it gets 33% larger due to ASCII only using 6 or 8 bits.
 However, webp files are pretty small.

 Why PNG files as the base?
 The snipping tool in Win11 defaults to PNG, so I found that I was using PNG files a lot.

+Why python?
+Because it a great hackable language.
+I compiled it so you don't need to run it as a script.

 ### 1. This is a compiled python script to run under Windows
 - **Only tested to run under Win 11 Home and Pro**:  However, probably can run under Win 10.
 Post results